Modern parenting is hard, but a New Year’s Reflection for Parents is easy. Use the printable and ask three questions for a better year.

 Three Questions Parents Need to Ask

-I created a free printable and I based these questions on Crystal Paine’s questions.
+I created a free printable and I based these questions on ones I heard on Crystal Paine’s podcast.

 - What worked well?

-I added the word “well” to focus in on the biggest successes.
+“Well” helps us focus on the biggest successes.

 - What didn’t work as well?

-I added on the words “as well” because my husband thought we ought not focus on the failures.
+“As well” helps us to not focus on the failures.
 I pointed out that none of these are failures but just things that didn’t serve our family that well.

 What Worked Well?